-Note : The ALC grading in this report and on the accompanying maps relates to the long term potential of the land without irrigation.
+Note: The ALC grading in this report and on the accompanying maps relates to the long term potential of the land without irrigation.

-4.2 The principal limitation to land quality is droughtiness.
-This was assessed using the Revised guidelines and criteria for grading agricultural land (MAFF 1989).
+- 4.2 The majority of the site is limited by droughtiness.
+The relative severity of this limitation was assessed using the Revised guidelines and criteria for grading agricultural land (MAFF 1989).
 Crop adjusted available water capacity (AP) values were calculated for each sample profile, using maincrop potatoes and winter wheat as reference crops, characteristic of a broad range of arable and horticultural crops.
 These AP values were then offset against the crop adjusted soil moisture deficit values described in para 3.3 to obtain moisture balance figures for wheat and potatoes.
 These moisture balance figures indicate the relative degree of the droughtiness limitation and relate directly to ALC grade.
-A description of the type of land occurring in each grade is provided below :
+A description of the type of land occurring in each grade is provided overleaf: - AP is a measure of the quantity of water held in the soil profile which can be taken up by a specified crop.
+The water storage capacity of soil is influenced by texture, structure, organic matter content and stone content.
+Where rooting is impeded for chemical or physical reasons, this is also taken into account.